-Summon is the name of the discovery tool that used to be behind the main search box on the Library home page.
+Summon used to be the main search tool on the Library home page.

 Looking for information in Omni is very similar to using Summon:

 - Both tools allow you to search across the Library's collection of books, journals, articles, and other resources.

 - Both tools provide filters that allow you to narrow your search based on availability, format, subject, publication date, etc to enable you to focus on what you are interested in.

 Omni does offer a number of improvements over Summon, including:

 - Fewer clicks to get to the actual resource